 What Mortgage Options Are Available?

 You no longer have to put down 20 percent in order to finance a home.
-Other mortgage options may be better suited to your financial situation, and most of them are geared towards people on a tight budget.
+Other mortgage options may be better suited to your financial situation, and most of them are geared toward people on a tight budget.

 VA loans, for example, don’t require a down payment.
 If you go for an FHA loan, you might be able to qualify for a loan with only 3.5 percent down.
 If you’re just using your Roth IRA to get a down payment for a home, then opting for a different mortgage style may be a better choice.